 Directly to the west of the church is the Family Life Center which was dedicated July 2000.
 This building is connected to the Christian Day School and provides a gymnasium, lunchroom, kitchen, handicap accessible restrooms and showers.
 The upper level is now being utilized as part of Immanuel’s REACH program.

-Immanuel Lutheran School was built in 1960 and serves PreK through first grade.
+Immanuel Lutheran School was built in 1960 and serves 2 year olds through PreK.

 The Campus House, a residential facility located at 806 West 10th Street, was purchased to serve as a home away from home for university students.